bvbohnen/X3_Customizer/README.md

 This tool is designed primarily for Albion Prelude v3.3.
 Most transforms will support prior or later versions of AP.
 TC 3.4 is tentatively supported for many transforms, though has not been thoroughly tested.

-When used alongside the X3 Plugin Manager: run X3 Customizer second, after the plugin manager is closed, since the plugin manager generates a TWareT.pck file when closed that doesn't capture changes in TWareT.txt made by this tool.
+When used alongside the X3 Plugin Manager: if the customizer outputs to a catalog (the default), these tools can run in either order; if the customizer outputs to loose files (command line option), the customizer should be run second, after the plugin manager is closed, since the plugin manager generates a TWareT.pck file when closed that doesn't capture changes in TWareT.txt made by this tool.

 Usage: